 The Group has been appointed as a working partner of Schüco and an authorised manufacturer of "Schüco" products in Hong Kong and southern China since 2004.
 Schüco is a leading specialist in multi-functional building envelopes with expertise in windows, doors and facades.
 Schüco supplies the Group with the raw materials and hardware accessories used in "Schüco" systems, which the Group will process at its fabrication plant in accordance with Schüco-specified processes.
 The Group also works closely with Schüco during the course of its Design, Supply and Installation Projects to develop customised solutions where "Schüco" products are used.
-The Group believes that through the Group's working partnership with Schüco, the Group has developed an extensive knowledge base in the design and fabrication of quality aluminium facades and fixtures, and this has enabled the Group to improve and enhance its product offerings.
+For each of the three years ended 31 March 2018 and the five months ended 31 August 2018, revenue contribution from contracts where Schüco products were used represented approximately 9.9%, 5.2%, 11.7%, and 3.3% of the Group's total revenue, respectively.
+The percentage increase from 5.2% for the year ended 31 March 2017 to 11.7% for the year ended 31 March 2018 was primarily attributable to the Group's project located in the PRC, which contract represented a revenue contribution of approximately 0%, 3.6%, 10.4%, and 0%, respectively, to the total revenue of the Group for each of the three years ended 31 March 2018 and the five months ended 31 August 2018.
+Although the Group considers that the amount of revenue generated from Schüco products did not represent a significant portion of the Group's total revenue during the Track Record Period, the Group believes that through the Group's working partnership with Schüco, the Group has developed an extensive knowledge base in the design and fabrication of quality aluminium facades and fixtures, and this has enabled the Group to improve and enhance its product offerings.